Hadwiger's conjecture for $\ell$-link graphs: Definitions and terminology

 For example, the $1$-link graph of $D_3$ can be seen in Figure \ref{F:D3A1L1}(c).
 A $2$-link graph is given in Figure \ref{F:GL2P2Quotient}(b), and a $2$-path graph is depicted in Figure \ref{F:GL2P2Quotient}(d).

 Reed and Seymour \cite{Reed2004} pointed out that proving Hadwiger's conjecture for line graphs of multigraphs is more difficult than for that of simple graphs.
 This motivates us to work on the $\ell$-link graphs of multigraphs.
 Diestel \cite[page 28]{Diestel2010} explained that, in some situations, it is more natural to develop graph theory for multigraphs.
-We allow parallel edges in $\ell$-link graphs in order to give a characterisation for $\mathbb{L}_\ell(G)$ in our companion papers \cite{JiaWood2013lleq3,JiaWood2013lgeq4} regardless of whether $G$ is simple.
 The observation below follows from the definitions:

 \begin{obs} $\mathbb{L}_0(G) = G$, $\mathbb{P}_1(G) = \mathbb{L}(G)$, and $\mathbb{P}_{\ell}(G)$ is the underlying simple graph of $\mathbb{L}_\ell(G)$ for $\ell \in \{0, 1\}$.
 For $\ell \geqslant 2$, $\mathbb{P}_{\ell}(G) = \mathbb{L}(G, \mathscr{P}_{\ell}(G), \mathscr{P}_{\ell + 1}(G)\\ \cup \mathscr{C}_{\ell + 1}(G))$ is an induced subgraph of $\mathbb{L}_{\ell}(G)$.
 If $G$ is simple, then $\mathbb{P}_{\ell}(G) = \mathbb{L}_\ell(G)$ for $\ell \in \{0, 1, 2\}$.
 Further, $\mathbb{P}_{\ell}(G) = \mathbb{L}_\ell(G)$ if $girth(G) > \max\{\ell, 2\}$. \end{obs}